stacks-network/docs/_develop/overview_auth.md

 | `publish_data` | Publish data so that other users of the app can discover and interact with the user. |
 | `email` | Requests the user's email if available. |

+The permissions scope should be specified through the <a href="https://blockstack.github.io/blockstack.js/classes/appconfig.html" target="\_blank">AppConfig</a> object.
 If no `scopes` array is provided to the `redirectToSignIn` or `makeAuthRequest` functions, the default is to request `['store_write']`.

 ## blockstack: custom protocol handler

 The `blockstack:` custom protocol handler is how Blockstack apps send their authentication requests to the Blockstack Browser.
-When the Blockstack Browser is installed on a user's computer, it registers itself as the handler for the `blockstack:` customer protocol.
+Users can have a Blockstack Browser installed locally on their device or they can use the web version of the Blockstack Browser.
+If the Blockstack Browser is installed on a user's computer, it registers itself as the handler for the `blockstack:` customer protocol.

 When an application calls [`redirectToSignIn`](http://blockstack.github.io/blockstack.js/index.html#redirecttosignin)